kennethgoodman/Columbia-E4579/README.md

 ### Run gunicorn

-To test, you can run:
+To test that we've set up everything correctly, you can run:
 ```bash
 gunicorn -b 0.0.0.0:8000 project:__init__
 ```